spectrocloud/librarium/content/docs/19-kubernetes-knowlege-hub/00-how-to/02-how-to-retrieve-images-from-private-registry.md

 To log into a Docker registry from Kubernetes, you must create a secret containing your registry credentials.
 You can use this secret in a Kubernetes deployment configuration to pull images from the registry.

-In this tutorial, you will log into a private docker registry to pull existing images of an application you will deploy in Kubernetes.
+In this tutorial, you will log into a private docker registry to pull existing images of an application that you will deploy in Kubernetes.

 ## Prerequisites